raquelribas/raquelribas/README.md

 - 👋 Hi, I’m @raquelribas
 - 👀 I’m interested in ...
-Automation, Data Analysis
+Data Analysis/modelling
 - 🌱 I’m currently learning ...
-SQL
+Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...